This blog is part of a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.

 - Are your regulars on board with such shenanigans?

-This is by no means a comprehensive list, but it is a good starting point.
+This is by no means a comprehensive list, but it is a good starting point to help you book a comedian.

 Let’s go over them one by one.